-A team of joint care specialists including co-medical directors John Dearborn, disorders specialist John Costouros, MD, are part of the Institute for advanced surgical procedures available.
-Our nurses' and occupational is tailored to get you back on track in short order.
+A team of joint care specialists which includes John Dearborn, MD, and disorders specialist John Costouros, MD, are part of the Institute for technology available.
+Our nurses' and occupational and physical therapists' is tailored to get you back on track in short order.